snowflakedb/spark-snowflake/README-DEV.md

 * Config needs to be set with variable `IT_SNOWFLAKE_CONF` defined and pointing to the location of the Snowflake configuration file.
 * An example configuration file is provided in `snowflake.conf.example`.
-* We run with Spark at least 1.6.2 as we test some features not available before
+* We run with Spark at least 2.0.0

 Once these requirements are met, run e.g.

     export IT_SNOWFLAKE_CONF_CONTENT=`cat $PWD/snowflake.conf | base64 -w 0`
-    build/sbt -Dspark.version=1.6.2 it:test
+    build/sbt -Dspark.version=2.0.0 it:test

 ### Running code coverage tests